Merabu/-Stock-Analysis/README.md

 Create a for loop to initialize the tickerVolumes to zero.

-Step 2b:
-Create a for loop that will loop over all the rows in the spreadsheet.
  For i = 0 To 11

      tickerVolumes(i) = 0

-Step 3a:
+Step 2b: Create a for loop that will loop over all the rows in the spreadsheet.
+        For i = 2 To RowCount

-Inside the for loop in Step 2b, write a script that increases the current tickerVolumes (stock ticker volume) variable and adds the ticker volume for the current stock ticker.
+Step 3a:  increases the current tickerVolumes (stock ticker volume)
-Use the tickerIndex variable as the index.
-If you’d like a hint on how to increase the current tickerVolumes by using the tickerIndex variable as the index, that’s totally okay.
-If not, that’s great too.
-You can always revisit this later if you change your mind.

-HINT
+                   tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

 Step 3b:

 Write an if-then statement to check if the current row is the first row with the selected tickerIndex.
-If it is, then assign the current starting price to the tickerStartingPrices variable.
+If it is, then assign the current starting price to the tickerStartingPrices variable

+If Cells(i - 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then

+            tickerStartingPrices(tickerIndex) = Cells(i, 6).Value
+        End If

 Step 3c:

 Write an if-then statement to check if the current row is the last row with the selected tickerIndex.
 If it is, then assign the current closing price to the tickerEndingPrices variable.

+If Cells(i + 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then

+            tickerEndingPrices(tickerIndex) = Cells(i, 6).Value

 Step 3d:

 If Cells(i - 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then